The Drill for Breaking News

 A Wrapup should:

 - Pull together news from more than one dateline or story.
 It is not just the last Update in a series.
-It is meant to pull together more than one series of updates from different datelines on the same broad subject, or pull together more than one series of updates from the same dateline but on different strands of the broad story.
+It is meant to pull together more than one series of updates on different strands or from different bureaus on the same broad subject.

 - Carry the dateline/by-line of the writer with the strongest story.

-- Lead on the hardest news and weave in significant developments from other datelines/stories high up – the top 35 lines.
+- Lead on the hardest news and weave in significant developments from other datelines/stories.

-- Be no more than 800 words or about 80 lines in Lynx Editor.
+- Be no more than about 800 words or about 80 lines in Lynx Editor.

-- Follow the news to a fresh dateline as a story develops.
+- Follow the news to a fresh dateline as a global story develops.

-- Be refined and improved as it is freshened to sharpen the headline and top five paragraphs.
+- Be refined and improved to sharpen the headline and top five paragraphs.

 - Bring in essential background, analysis, color and context and cut out any material that is no longer required each time it is freshened.

 Use the word (WRAPUP) in the slugline and the headline tag WRAPUP.
 Wrapups follow the same slugging and tag style as UPDATEs, – i.e. they start with WRAPUP 1, then WRAPUP 2, WRAPUP 3.
-The practice of replacing earlier Updates on with the latest update applies to Wrapups.
+But don't use the Update button in Lynx Editor to create new updates as that will add the Update tag automatically.
+Use the Copy With Same USN button and manually change the wrapup number.

 Lynx NewsPlanner and Skedlines for Media Schedules